 Julia has taught legal seminars for Ryerson University’s Law Centre and advises Ryerson’s Law Practice Program.
 She is an Executive in Residence for the Certified In-House Counsel - Canada designation offered by the Canadian Corporate Counsel Association and University of Toronto’s Rotman School of Management.
 Julia is a past adjunct professor at Osgoode Hall Law School, where she taught from 2001 to 2013.
 She is the past director of the Osgoode Business Clinic, past instructor of Legal Drafting, past assistant director of the LLM in Business Law and past instructor of Osgoode Professional Development's Commercial Legal Drafting Workshop.
 She currently teaches contract drafting and practice skills to lawyers.

 Julia is the co-author of the leading Canadian text on drafting boilerplate contract clauses, Behind and Beyond Boilerplate: Drafting Commercial Agreements.
-She has also published and presented in the areas of licensing, securing copyright and privacy law and serves on the editorial board of the Intellectual Property Institute of Canada's Canadian Intellectual Property Review.
-Julia is also a past member of the editorial board of the Canadian Corporate Counsel Association Magazine.
+She has also published and presented in the areas of licensing, securing copyright and privacy law.
 She serves on the judging panel for Canadian Lawyer InHouse Magazine Innovatio Awards.

 She has been recognized by The Law Society of Upper Canada’s Diversifying the Bar: Lawyers Make History project as an early and exceptional lawyer from a diverse community, and also by the Korean Canadian Lawyers Association and the Korean Canadian Leadership Development committee for her community leadership.
 In 2014, Julia was named one of the Top 100 Most Powerful Women in Canada by the Women’s Executive Network (WXN), in recognition of her vision and leadership, management role, contribution to corporate performance, and community service.
 In 2015, Julia was awarded the Ontario Bar Association’s Linda Adlam Manning Award for Volunteerism in recognition of her outstanding volunteer commitment, advancement of the interests of the Ontario Bar Association’s membership, and promotion of the role of the legal profession in Ontario.
 In 2016, the Canadian Bar Association and the Canadian Corporate Counsel Association awarded Julia their highest national honour, the R.V.A.
 Jones Award, as her career exemplifies the highest standards of service, conduct and professionalism.